 Elysia Stobbe, a nationally recognized author and property expert, believes all owners should be asking how a property management company handles their maintenance fees, “Do they have an in-house team, how do they charge you, and do they take it out of rent or is it separate?”

 Be sure to ask your potential property management company up-front what kinds of fees they charge.
 Many will throw in additional charges like a check-in fee which covers the cost of the property manager welcoming guests or exchanging keys.

 It has also been reported that many property managers are charging parking, hot tub, pool, booking, and everyone’s favorite, convenience fees.

 It may also be a surprise for you to learn that almost all short term rental management companies charge an annual or bi-annual deep cleaning fee.
-Now, this is likely a good thing to do, but make sure you understand up front the frequency and cost of this addition fee.
+Now, this is likely a good thing to do, but make sure you understand up front the frequency and cost of this additional fee.